 2024 A White Noise: Reordering Chaos.
 El Schomburg | Espacio de Arte Contemporáneo, Chicago, IL (curated by Brenda Torres-Figueroa).

 2024 Showcase Artist of the Month.
+Solo exhibition.
 Bottles Up, Chicago, IL.

 PROFESSIONAL DEVELOPMENT